isosphere/fx9750gii_pyutil/README.md

 # fx9750gii_pyutil
-(micro)Python utilities for running code on the fx-9750GIII graphing calculator by Casio.
+(micro)Python 1.9.4 utilities for running code on the fx-9750GIII graphing calculator by Casio.
+Developed on OS 03.60.3200

 Here are some limitations of using micro Python on the platform that I've noticed:
 - no raw input; you can get `input()` but this supresses graphics and requires `EXE` to confirm, and does not support the directional pad